 - active Staff Common Room

-Located in Wembley Downs, approximately 10 kilometres from Perth’s CBD, Hale School has ample on-site parking and public transport access on Hale Road to connect bus passengers with the Perth Metro rail system.
+Located in the suburb of Wembley Downs, the current campus is situated on a magnificent 48-hectare site, 20 minutes north-west of the city centre and 3 minutes from the beach.
+Hale School has ample on-site parking and public transport access on Hale Road to connect bus passengers with the Perth Metro rail system.

 Our external vacancies are listed below, review your suitability for the role advertised by reviewing the job description.